NOAA-GSL/-geoflow-data-converter/README.md

 ### Overview

-Convert [GeoFLOW](https://github.com/NOAA-GSL/GeoFLOW) (Geo FLuid Object Workbench) data files to other data formats like [NetCDF-CF](http://cfconventions.org/) and [NetCDF UGRID](https://github.com/ugrid-conventions/ugrid-conventions).
+This project converts [GeoFLOW](https://github.com/NOAA-GSL/GeoFLOW) (Geo FLuid Object Workbench) data files to other data formats like [NetCDF UGRID](https://github.com/ugrid-conventions/ugrid-conventions).

+GeoFLOW is an object-oriented software development effort in the High Performance Computing Branch of the Global Systems Laboratory (GSL) at NOAA that:
+- Used for evaluating different aspects of Dynamical Cores in regional and global weather prediction
+- Applies Spectral Element Methods (SEM) to the solution of partial differential equations relevant to geophysical sciences.
+SEM is a Finite Element Method (FEM) that uses high degree piecewise polynomials as basis functions
+- Examines in detail tradeoffs in accuracy vs. performance
+- Investigates the architectural, engineering and scientific challenges that arise with exascale computing

 For the purposes of this converter, a GeoFLOW dataset consists of grid variable files (x-axis, y-axis, z-axis) and field variable files structured in the GeoFLOW data format.
 The GeoFLOW data converter reads in each of these files and converts them into a set of NetCDF UGRID-compliant `.nc` files.
 See the Appendix below for more info on GeoFLOW data files.